UQ&A Booklet: More Short Answers to Real Questions about Hinduism

 Hinduism is a family of traditions that emphasizes experience and evaluation and thus, offers overarching guidelines rather than absolute lists of do's and don'ts or commandments in regulating individual behavior.
 For a Hindu, all actions are to be guided by dharma.
 Hindu ethical values flow from one's understanding of the nature of reality and inform the Hindu understanding of right and wrong.
 [See What is Dharma?]

 Sage Patanjali's Yoga Sutra provides a very succinct codification of ten principles which are also found in numerous sources of Hindu scripture and teachings and considered the foundations for dharmic action.
 Of the ten, five are yamas or guides for social behavior and five are niyamas, or guides for personal behavior.
 The five yamas include non-violence, truthfulness, non-stealing, sexual responsibility and abstention from greed.
-The five niyamas include cleanliness, contentment, austerity, scriptural study and loving devotion to God.
+The five niyamas include cleanliness, contentment, austerity, scriptural study and loving devotion to Ultimate Reality, Divine, or Absolute.

 The ultimate purpose and goal for a Hindu's religious and spiritual practice is to attain moksha.
 Moksha is achieved through Self-realization (atma-jnana) or realization of one's true, divine nature.
-Hindus believe that each individual (anything living) is a divine soul, but that spiritual ignorance leads one to identify the self completely with the body and ego, thereby forgetting the divine nature of not only one's self, but all of existence.
+Hindus understand each individual (anything living) to be a divine self (atman, soul, life principle, consciousness), but that spiritual ignorance leads one to identify the self completely with the body and ego, thereby forgetting the divine nature of not only one's self, but all of existence.
 Moksha is characterized by the overcoming of spiritual ignorance; the complete elimination of material desires and attachments; the perfected ability to live in the present moment and experience absolute peace; and most importantly, the awakening of pure compassion towards all.
 Moksha also translates to liberation from the cycle of birth and rebirth (samsara).
 Someone may attain moksha during his or her lifetime or upon the death of his or her physical body.

 The "red dot" or bindi, once primarily a symbol of marriage, has largely become a fashionable accessory for Hindu females of all ages, regardless of their marital status.
 Traditionally, bindis were red or maroon in color, circular in shape, made of vermilion paste (kumkum), and applied with the ring finger of the right hand.
 Today, bindis come in all shapes, sizes, and colors and are often self-adhesive for convenience.